HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc with minor bug fixes.
+Updated the caching algorithm for aggregate-rpc for greater performance.